APRashedAhmed/cookiecutter-data-science-pp/docs/source/directory_structure.rst

   │   │
   │   ├── __init__.py         <- Makes src a Python module
   │   │
+  │   ├── constants.py        <- Central place to define project constants such
+  │   │		                 as paths, numerical constants, etc.
+  │   │
   │   ├── data                <- Scripts to download or generate data │   │
   │   ├── features            <- Scripts to turn raw data into features for